fzakaria/fzakaria.com/_posts/2026-07-27-the-mean-means-nothing.md

 ### The rollout that "made it worse"

-Here is the setup: We operate a typical web-service and we rolled out a new caching tier over a week, hoping to cut request latency.
+Here is the setup: we operate a typical web-service and we rolled out a new caching tier over a week, hoping to cut request latency.

 The change is fully deployed, and the latency dashboard that plots the **mean** looks like this: